geovannewashington/geovannewashington/README.md

 Hi, I’m Geovanne.
-I’m also known online as tposeprogrammer.
+I’m also known online as TposeProgrammer.

 I’m seeking my first software engineering internship, with a focus on backend web development using Go and systems programming in C.